legendy4141/LanceDB/docs/src/integrations/phidata.md

         This is transcript for the above timestamp: {relevant_document}
         The user input is: {user_input}
         generate highlights only when asked.
-        When asked to generate highlights from the video, understand the context for each timestamp and create key highlight points, answer in following way -
+        When asked to generate highlights from the video, understand the context for each timestamp and create  highlight points, answer in following way -
         [timestamp] - highlight 1
         [timestamp] - highlight 2
         ... so on